Aakashjammula/voice_llm_assistant/README.md

 # Voice LLM Assistant

 ## 📝 Description
-Voice LLM Assistant is a voice-enabled chatbot that integrates with Google Generative AI (Gemini 2.0 Pro) using FastAPI as the backend and a simple HTML/CSS/JavaScript frontend.
+Voice LLM Assistant is a voice-enabled chatbot that integrates with Google Generative AI (Gemini 2.0 flash) using FastAPI as the backend and a simple HTML/CSS/JavaScript frontend.
 It allows users to interact with an AI assistant using voice input and receive spoken responses, creating a seamless voice-based conversational experience.

 ## 🚀 Features
 - 🎙️ **Voice Recognition:** Converts speech to text using browser-based Web Speech API.